Rockjumper: Breeding

 They are monogamous and pairs establish territories which are defended year round.
-In the Cape rockjumper the territories vary in size from 4–11 ha.
+In the Cape rockjumper, the territories vary in size from 4–11 ha.
 Both species employ helpers, usually the young of previous broods, to aid the breeding pair in raising the young.
 Nests are built out of grass on the ground (in contrast to rockfowl, which build mud nests in colonies).
 The clutch size is two eggs for the Cape rockjumper and two or three eggs for the Drakensberg rockjumper.
 Both sexes incubate the clutch for 19–21 days.
-Chicks fledge at 19–21 days, although they are fed by the parents and helpers for up to 4 weeks following fledge.
+The chicks fledge at 19–21 days, although they are fed by the parents and helpers for up to 4 weeks following fledging.